 This message is logged to the event log when an application pool takes longer than the configured

 ShutdownTimeLimit property to shut down.
-When this time limit is exceeded, the worker process will be forcibly shut down and recycled and the event log message created.
+When this time limit is exceeded, the worker process will be forcibly shut down and recycled.
+And the event log message will be created.

 ShutdownTimeLimitis set to too low of a number.